nfabre/deepzoom.php/README.markdown

 * Refactoring & PHP 5.3.2
 * Use Dependency Injection (Add Descriptor Interface and Image Adapter Interface)
 * Add "CollectionCreator"
+* Add Stream Support, you can create Deep Zoom on Amazon S3 or Microsoft Azure Storage

 Installation
 ============